Circumcision: Urinary tract infections

 A UTI affects parts of the urinary system including the urethra, bladder, and kidneys.
 There is about a one percent risk of UTIs in boys under two years of age, and the majority of incidents occur in the first year of life.
 There is good but not ideal evidence that circumcision of babies reduces the incidence of UTIs in boys under two years of age, and there is fair evidence that the reduction in incidence is by a factor of 3–10 times (100 circumcisions prevents one UTI).
 Circumcision is most likely to benefit boys who have a high risk of UTIs due to anatomical defects, and may be used to treat recurrent UTIs.

 There is a plausible biological explanation for the reduction in UTI risk after circumcision.
 The orifice through which urine passes at the tip of the penis (the urinary meatus) hosts more urinary system disease-causing bacteria in uncircumcised boys than in circumcised boys, especially in those under six months of age.
 As these bacteria are a risk factor for UTIs, circumcision may reduce the risk of UTIs through a decrease in the bacterial population.

-Cancers

-Being uncircumcised is a risk factor for penile cancer.

-Penile cancer is a rare disease in the developed world but much more prevalent in the developing world.
-The penile tissue removed during circumcision is a potential origin for penile cancer.
-Childhood circumcision has a strong protective effect against penile cancer in later life.
+Other cancer causes

-Penile cancer development can be detected in the carcinoma in situ (CIS) cancerous precursor stage and at the more advanced invasive squamous cell carcinoma stage.
-There is an association between adult circumcision and an increased risk of invasive penile cancer; this is believed to be from men being circumcised as a treatment for penile cancer or a condition that is a precursor to cancer rather than a consequence of circumcision itself.
-Penile cancer has been observed to be nearly eliminated in populations of males circumcised neonatally.
+The principal risks for penile cancer are HPV and Phimosis (as above) and smoking.
+There is also an association between adult circumcision and an increased risk of invasive penile cancer; this is believed to be from men being circumcised as a treatment for penile cancer or a condition that is a precursor to cancer rather than a consequence of circumcision itself.

-Important risk factors for penile cancer include phimosis and HPV infection, both of which are mitigated by circumcision.
-The mitigating effect circumcision has on the risk factor introduced by the possibility of phimosis is secondary, in that the removal of the foreskin eliminates the possibility of phimosis.
-This can be inferred from study results that show uncircumcised men with no history of phimosis are equally likely to have penile cancer as circumcised men.
-Circumcision is also associated with a reduced prevalence of cancer-causing types of HPV in men and a reduced risk of cervical cancer (which is caused by a type of HPV) in female partners of men.

-There is some evidence that circumcision is associated with lower risk of prostate cancer.
-A 2015 meta-analysis found a reduced risk of prostate cancer associated with circumcision in black men.
-A 2016 meta-analysis found that men with prostate cancer were less likely to be circumcised.
+There is some evidence that circumcision is associated with reduced risk of prostate cancer.